Ithirahad/StarMade-Guides/docs/04-manufacturing/01-factories.md

 # Factories & Production

-The **Macro Factory** is the main production block in StarMade.
+The **Block Assembler** is the main production block in StarMade.
 It can craft any block in the game, but only performs the final assembly step of the crafting tree.
 A full production line requires multiple linked factories.

 ## Placing a Factory

-Macro factories can only be placed on a **station** or a **planet** — they cannot be placed on ships.
+Factories can only be placed on a **station** or a **planet** - they cannot be placed on ships.

 Factories require **power** to operate.
 You can supply power by:
 - Shooting the factory with a personal power beam
-- Placing **Power Recharge Blocks** near the factory
+- Placing a group of **Reactor Power** blocks on the same entity as the factory to generate power.
-- Building on or near a powered station

 ## Setting Up Production

 1. Press `R` on the factory to open its interface.
 2. Click **Change Production**.
-3. Use the search filter to find the item you want to produce (e.g. type "power" to find Power Reactor Module).
+3. Use the search filter to find the item you want to produce (e.g. type "reactor" to find Reactor Power Module).
 4. Select the item from the dropdown.
 5. Click **View Graph** to see the full crafting tree for that item.